Posts Tagged ‘Queens’

 Crosses: Flushing River

-Connects: Corona and Flushing, Queens [satellite map]
+Connects: Corona and Flushing, Queens, NY [satellite map]

 Carries: 4 vehicular lanes, 2 sidewalks, IRT 7 subway